FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_mint_price %}

-The price paid in ETH to mint the NFT(s).
+The price paid in the native asset to mint the NFT(s).

 {% enddocs %}